OnSuorce/lazyBids/lazyBids/users/README.md

 # User app

-This is where custom user's endpoints are defined
+This is where custom users are defined

 ```